 From the 1920s onward, Japanese projectiles had the following colors:

 Armor Piercing shells (tekkôdan) were painted overall white with a small red band in the middle of the shell body.
 If the burster was loaded then the nose was painted green.
 If the base fuze was installed then the green tip was painted red.
 Shells with dye had a band the same color as the dye just after the red band.
-The type numbers (such as "91" for Type 91) were painted on the windshield.
+The type numbers (such as 九一 for Type 91) were painted just below the windshield.

 Common or HE shells (Tsûjôdan) were painted a brown-maroon color with a yellow band in the middle of the body.
 Shells with base fuzes had green or maroon noses while those with nose fuzes had white noses.
-See illustration above.
+See illustration at right.

 Exercise/Training shells (Enshûdan) had a black body.
 If equipped with a nose fuze, then the nose was white, otherwise the nose was yellow.